google/WebFundamentals/src/content/en/ilt/pwa/lab-fetch-api.md

-<strong>Note:</strong> We are using the <a href="https://addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript">JavaScript module pattern</a> in this file.
+Note: We are using the <a href="https://addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript">JavaScript module pattern</a> in this file.
 This is just to help keep the code clean and allow for easy testing.
 It is not related to the Fetch API.